Rose - The King Among Flowers

 Roses can broadly be classified into 5 varieties.
 Of these the most preferred are the Hybrid T, floribunda and the miniature varieties.
 The 5 varieties are :

-1. Miniature - Roses of this variety grow as clusters or button roses.
-These plants are short in height and there is a wide range of available colors.
+- Miniature - Roses of this variety grow as clusters or button roses.
+These plants are short in height and there is a wide range of available colours.
 These are planted in the front rows.

-3. Hybrid T - Both medium and tall plants exist in this variety.
+- Hybrid T - Both medium and tall plants exist in this variety.
 Only one flower blooms per stalk but it lasts for a long time.
-The flowers are large, beautiful and available in a variety of colors.
-From a single colored rose to the shaded hybrid flowers there is a wide range to choose from.
+The flowers are large, beautiful and available in a variety of colours.
+From a single coloured rose to the shaded hybrid flowers there is a wide range to choose from.
 These plants are planted in the rear rows.

 Planting Of Roses

 If you are planting a rose plant in the soil dig a hole 1 foot deep and 9 inches in diameter.

 For making the soil mix, use 2 parts of cow dung manure, 1 part of soil and 1 part of sand.
 Mix well and fill in the hole.

 It would be prudent to add a little neem cake or mustard cake.
 Once all these things are in place fill water in the hole and let it stand for 2 to 3 days.

 This soil mix can also be used for potted plants but before putting it in the pot put some stones or brick pieces and some sand to prevent the blockage of the water drainage hole and to prevent waterlogging of the plant later.

 If the rose plants that you buy for planting are in small pots or in polythene bags then remove them along with the soil and plant them.

 However, if the bought plants have little soil then keep them in water for a while and then plant them in the soil mix so that the roots can spread faster as the soil is now softened by the water you already put in the hole.